The concept of employee burnout is nothing new and something that employees and their employers have been contending with for decades.

 - Feelings of irritability

 Generally speaking, if you notice a colleague behaving differently from normal, it should raise a red flag.
 Use this as an opportunity to reach out to your colleague and check whether everything is okay.
+Talking a problem through is always better than bottling things up and, as the saying goes, “a problem shared is a problem halved.”

-7 ways to prevent employee burnout for remote workers
+Key tips to prevent employee burnout for remote workers

+Just because your employees are remote workers, doesn’t mean they can’t suffer from the effects and consequences of burnout.
 Let’s take a look at how you can prevent remote work burnout and make sure your team is taking care of their mental health.

 1. Set boundaries